What is AI Governance?

 Pie with purple wedge

 Few businesses have established a formal AI governance function.
 Among those which have, efforts are often dominated by one organization or team.
-There is growing recognition that AI's unique opportunities and risks necessitate cross-functional expertise and systems to enable truly effective alignment.
+There is growing recognition that AI's unique opportunities and potential risks necessitate cross-functional expertise and systems to enable truly effective alignment.

 Read The Blog